agree AgreeStat Analytics

 Have an overview of AgreeStat360 capabilities before downloading a fully featured trial version to play with.

-AgreeStat for WindowsDownload a trial version of AgreeStat360 / Excel Windows here.
+AgreeStat for WindowsDownload the standard version of AgreeStat360 / Excel Windows here.
 It contains several sample datasets with detailed instructions for analysis.
-If your computer's regional settings are not those of the US or English Canada, please temporarily adjust them (see instructions) for AgreeStat360 / Excel to work smoothly
+If your computer's regional settings are not those of the US or English Canada, you may need to temporarily adjust them (see instructions) for AgreeStat360 / Excel to work smoothly

 Are you using comma as the decimal symbol?
 Check here!